 Consulting a legal professional ensures the POA is correctly structured, legally compliant, and that the principal’s wishes are accurately reflected, providing protection against disputes or misuse.

-What formalities are required for signing a POA in Alabama?
+What formalities are required to sign a POA in Alabama?

 In Alabama, the POA must be signed by the principal in the presence of a notary public or two witnesses to ensure the document’s authenticity and legal effectiveness.